Edouard99/MixedRealityPuzzleGame/README.md

 * Level of Difficulty
 * Time to solve
 * Puzzle state (every second)

+## Generate the Puzzle file
+The puzzle played in the game are pregenerated with the python notebook **Game_mx.ipynb**, with this script you can generate 200 (or how many you want) puzzle and write the grid in a json file.
+This file will be loaded when the user launch a game session.
+To generate this json file:
+1. Open the jupyter notebook (requirements Python 3.X and numpy)
+2. Use the function generate_json("puzzle_data.json",SIZE_OF_PUZZLE,NUMBER_OF_PIECES,STANDARD_DEVIATION_OF_PIECE_SIZE,STD_INTERVALL) and replace :
+    * SIZE_OF_PUZZLE by an integer N (the puzzle grid generated will be a N x N x N matrix).
+N = 4 for example
+    * NUMBER_OF_PIECES by an integer K which is the number of pieces in your grid.
+K = 11 for example
+    * STANDARD_DEVIATION_OF_PIECE_SIZE by a float S which is the standard deviation of the piece size.
+S = 1.6 for example
+    * STD_INTERVAL by a float I which represent the interval such as a grid is considered valid if the standard deviation of the piece size is in the interval \[S-I;S+I\].
+I = 0.1 for example
+3. Your puzzle grid json file is generated in the same folder as **Game_mx.ipynb**.
+Note that the name *puzzle_data.json* can be changed but requires to modify Read_Write_json.cs file in the unity package

 ## Setup Unity and Azure
 If you want to use or modify the game :